BlokkoS, 5 mg/ml 4 ml 5 pcs

 Allergic reactions, anaphylactic shock

-Signs of central nervous system toxicity (seizures, paresthesias in the mouth, tongue numbness, hyperacusis, visual disturbances, loss of consciousness, tremor, dizziness, tinnitus, dysarthria)
+Signs of toxicity from the central nervous system (convulsions, paresthesia in the mouth, numbness of the tongue, hyperacusis, visual disturbances, loss of consciousness, tremor, dizziness, tinnitus, dysarthria)

 Neuropathy, peripheral nerve damage, arachnoiditis, paresis, paraplegia